lcmhhhhhh/lcmTestPage/docs/en/cli/authentication.md

 # Authentication Setup

-The VeCLI requires you to authenticate with Google's AI services.
+The VeCLI requires you to authenticate with Volcengine's AI services.
 On initial startup you'll need to configure **one** of the following authentication methods:

 1.  **Login with Volcengine AK/SK:**
     - Use this option to authenticate through Volcengine's Access Key (AK) and Secret Key (SK).